Submission Guidelines

 How to Submit Fiction

 We’re open to contemporary, historical, and secondary-world settings, but futuristic settings are likely to be a hard sell.
-We rarely publish pieces much shorter than 2,000 words or much longer than 10,000.
-We don’t publish graphic sexual content or obscene language.
+We don’t have firm length requirements, but most of what we publish is between 2,000 and 10,000 words.
+We don’t publish graphic sexual content, and we prefer to avoid obscene language.

 All submissions should be sent to sara.L.bickley@gmail.com.
 The subject line must include the letters HLS.
 Submissions that fail to follow this guideline might not be seen or responded to.